jnoxro/joker/README.md

 `make install`  - this may require sudo

 This will install the joker libraries and executable to /usr/local.
-Joker can now be invoked with `jk` in terminal.
+Joker can now be invoked from anywhere with `jk` in terminal.